 This regime supports the 'polluter pays' principle and is intended to manage issues arising from historic contamination.
 It is fully retrospective in action.
 It aims to provide a system for the identification and remediation of land where contamination is causing unacceptable risks to human health, the natural environment and/or property.
 The Local Councils will be the primary regulators for this regime with the Department of Agriculture, Environment and Rural Affairs (DAERA) having defined regulatory roles and responsibilities.
 The initial activity once the regime is in force, will focus on the preparation of site inspection strategies which are to be completed within 12 months of the regime being in place.

 Underpinning this legislative regime is the technical framework in assessing and managing risks from contaminated land NIEA seek to apply good practice guidance.
-The Model Procedures for the Management of Land Contamination (CLR 11) 2004 provide the technical framework for applying a risk management process when dealing with land affected by contamination.
+The Land Contamination : Risk Management (LCRM) provides the technical framework for applying a risk management process when dealing with land affected by contamination.
 The process involves identifying, making decisions on, and taking appropriate action to deal with, land contamination in a way that is consistent with government policies and legislation within the United Kingdom.